synapsestudios/oidc-platform/docs/implementation.md

 #### Example token request

 Once you've received an authorization code you can use that code to obtain an access token and an id token.
-The token endopint uses Basic auth.
+The token endpoint uses Basic auth.
 Use your client id as the username and the client secret as the password.

 ```
 POST /op/token